What is the demand for Business Process Outsourcing services on the European market?

 - Look for countries with cultural similarities to your own, as this makes it easier to do business.

-- Check the potential diaspora from your country in Europe via the United Nations’ international migration data.
+- Check for potential diaspora from your country in Europe using the United Nations international migration data.

 - Connect with organisations that represent your country’s diaspora in Europe, such as the European Union Global Diaspora Facility and the African Diaspora Policy Centre.

-2. Which European markets offer most opportunities for BPO?
+2. Which European markets offer the most opportunities for BPO?

 Europe is not a uniform market for BPO providers.
 Northern and Western European countries are traditionally the largest BPO end-markets.
 In general, the main factors that determine the potential of target markets are market size and openness towards international outsourcing (offshoring).
 While large countries offer opportunities based on their size, some smaller countries are relatively open to outsourcing.
 In addition, for some BPO services your in-house language skills can help you select your ideal European target markets.